EasyRPG/buildscripts/windows/README.md

 ## Requirements

-Any version of Visual Studio 2015 Update 3 or newer.
+Any version of Visual Studio 2019 or newer.

 ## How to compile